 Curriculum: Dance, Social Emotional Learning

-We use hip hop as a tool to discuss and discover how empowerment and respect are valuable parts of being a young person.
+We use hip hop as a tool to discuss and discover how empowerment and collaboration are valuable parts of being a young person.
 How do these ideas go together?
-Hip hop is all about respect and we will focus on celebrating each other, and lifting each other up.
+Hip hop thrives on collaboration and our focus will be on celebrating and uplifting one another.

 Recommended Grades: 4-12